dubdabasoduba/android-mtn-momo-api/versioned_docs/version-1.0/Documentation/kdocs.md

 ### Explanation of Workflow Steps

 1. **Checkout the Repository**: The workflow starts by checking out the repository to access the documentation files.
-2. **Set up JDK 17**: It sets up Java Development Kit (JDK) version 17, which is required for building the documentation.
+2. **Set up JDK 17**: It sets up the Java Development Kit (JDK) version 17, which is required for building the documentation.
 3. **Add Local Properties**: Creates a `local.properties` file with necessary environment variables for the build process.
 4. **Add Keystore Properties**: Creates an empty `keystore.properties` file, which may be required for signing the application.
 5. **Grant Execute Permission**: Ensures that the `gradlew` script has execute permissions.